freethenation/durable-json-lint/README.md

 }
 ```

 Durable Json Lint runs in the browser too!
-You can checkout the example above at JS Bin here.
+You can checkout the example above at [JS Bin](http://jsbin.com/ojeyup/2/edit).

 # Api
 __________________________